UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/electromagnetism/electrostatics.md

 ```

 Our field lines radiate outwards radially, depending only on the distance from a point to the charge (here we are just assuming a point charge)
 and in the direction a positive charge would follow (here outwards as like charges repel).

-These are all very sound ideas that we have no doubt
-learnt before, the question is whilst Coulombs law is a very effective tool to empirically describe electric fields from point charges, where
+These are all very sound ideas that we have no doubt learnt before, the question is whilst Coulombs law is a very effective tool to empirically
-does is arrive from?
+describe electric fields from point charges, where does is arrive from?
 Will it work in more complicated situations?

 ## Gauss's Law
 Lets now look at electric fields from the point of view of an a containing surface and flux crossing the surface boundary.
 Starting with a charge
-$Q$, we can surround this in three dimensions by a sphere, as seen in Figure {nameref}`EFieldFlux`.
+$Q$, we can surround this in three dimensions by a sphere, as seen in Figure {numref}`EFieldFlux`.
 ```{figure} ../figures/EFieldFlux2.png
 ---
 name: EFieldFlux